 Besides, Mohare Danda is also considered to be an alternative to Ghorepani Poonhill Trek.
 Trails are scented by diverse vegetation as well as leading to the ridges offering an enhancing view of Dhaulagiri, Gurja Himal, Tukuche Peak, Dhampus Peak, Nilgiri, Barha Shikhar, Annapurna I, Annapurna South, Machhapuchhre, Annapurna II, Annapurna IV, Lamjung Himal, Manaslu, and many peaks.

 Another amazing thing about this trail is that it has a wireless internet relay station providing internet to remote villages for education, health service, and communication.
 The magical moment of sunrise at Mohare Danda adds energy and pleasure to trekkers.

 During March-May, the rhododendron blooms at its fullest and spread its pinkish color throughout the hills.
 The mountains seem to be closer and bigger.
 Tikot is another pleasant village filled with Magar ethnic groups entertaining the trekkers with cultural dance and music.

 The homestay during the Annapurna Community trek will offer you closeness to the local community, lifestyle, and culture.
 Additionally, the village has old traditional stone walls houses with eco-cottage features and slate roofs with satellites to connect wireless wifi.
 You can also enjoy the traditional Magar dance.

-Nepal Adventure Team has been organizing and arranging Annapurna Community Trek for the enthusiastic trekkers as well as customizing and combing Annapurna Community Trek as per the trekkers’ requirement.
+Nepal Adventure Team has been organizing and arranging Annapurna Community Trek for enthusiastic trekkers as well as customizing and combing Annapurna Community Trek as per the trekkers’ requirements.